A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Computational investigations

 \subsubsection{Microstructure}

-For the final example treated in this manuscript, we examine a microstructure with non-smooth interfaces, namely a long fiber reinforced composite microstructure.
+In this paragraph, we examine a microstructure with non-smooth interfaces, namely a long fiber reinforced composite microstructure.
 We use the fused sequential addition and migration method of Lauff et al.~\cite{lauff2024generating,lauff2025microstructure} to generate the microstructure shown in Fig.~\ref{fig:geometryFiber}.
 We assume a cell length of 64$\mu$m, a fiber diameter of 2.5$\mu$m, a fiber length of 252.96$\mu$m and use exact closure from the second-order fiber orientation tensor $\mathrm{diag}(0.77,0.17,0.6)$.
 The reached fiber volume fraction is 17.93 vol-$\%$, the average fiber curvature is 0.0718$\mu\text{m}^{-1}$ and the maximum bending angle is 45.80°.
 We consider a polypropylene matrix and E-glass fibers with the material parameters given in Tab.~\ref{tab:materialFiber} and prescribe unidirectional loading with the strain $\bar{\feps}_{11}=0.1\%$.
+All computations of this study were run on 16 threads using a solver tolerance of $10^{-5}$.